Best Ways to Make Money Scrapping Metal

 On Craigslist

 Private individuals and local businesses who advertise these items on Craigslist may occasionally offer free hauling.
-This is ideal for those who are unable to transport large appliances like refrigerators, stoves, and ovens.
+This is ideal for those unable to transport large appliances like refrigerators, stoves, and ovens.
 Some businesses may charge a small fee, but the fee will more than cover itself once the items are recycled.

 Recommended: Should You Scrap It Or Sell It?